Fermiac/woocommerce-siftscience/readme.txt

-=== Sift Science for WooCommerce ===
+=== Sift  for WooCommerce ===
 Contributors: nabsul
-Tags: sift science, woocommerce, fraud, fermiac Requires at least: 4.7.1
+Tags: Sift , woocommerce, fraud, fermiac
+Requires at least: 4.7.1
 Tested up to: 4.7.1
 Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin integrates Sift Science fraud detection with your WooCommerce store.
+This plugin integrates Sift  fraud detection with your WooCommerce store.

 == Description ==

 WARNING: This plugin is only being minimally maintained on a best-effort basis.
 If you encounter a bug I will do my best to fix it, but you should expect response time to be several weeks.

-Add this plugin to your WooCommerce shop to get Sift Science fraud detection.
+Add this plugin to your WooCommerce shop to get Sift  fraud detection.
 Features:

-* Sending login, logout, cart actions event data to Sift Science
+* Sending login, logout, cart actions event data to Sift
-* Sending order details to Sift Science automatically or via the orders page
+* Sending order details to Sift  automatically or via the orders page
-* Fetch and display Sift Science fraud score in orders list and order view
+* Fetch and display Sift  fraud score in orders list and order view
-* Flagging users as good/bad to train Sift Science and improve accuracy
+* Flagging users as good/bad to train Sift  and improve accuracy

 == Installation ==

-1. Install Fermiac Sift Science from the WordPress Store
+1. Install Fermiac Sift  from the WordPress Store
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the WooCommerce->Settings->SiftScience screen to configure the plugin